sueszli/osue/exams/2022/exam 2/exam report summary.md

 - for each wrong answer on an individual question, points are deducted from the theoretical part only but not from the coding exercise
 - you can't get less than 0 points for the theoretical questions in total

-Total number of theoretical questions: 15
+Total number of theoretical questions: 15 - CONFIRMED

 <br><br><br>